 In a March 26, 2020 update, Chairman and CEO Rich Fairbank confirmed that they are offering waived fees and deferred payments on credit cards for some cardholders.

 Because each customer’s situation is different, the bank encourages customers to contact it directly.
 To contact Capital One customer service about an existing account, call (800) 227-4825.

 See related: How to clean your credit card

-Previously, Chase Bank’s coronavirus landing page only included assistance programs for mortgages, home equity lines and car loans.
-But in an April 3 update, it announced a credit card relief program.
-Previously, it stated that customers will be able to “delay up to three payments on your personal or business credit card” if needed, with interest continuing to accrue.
-The website no longer mentions a specific number of payments cardholders can delay or if interest will continue to accrue.
-Chase encouraged its customers to enroll for this program online.
+Previously, Chase Bank stated that customers will be able to “delay up to three payments on your personal or business credit card” if needed, with interest continuing to accrue.
+The website currently does not specify how many payments cardholders can defer.

 It also stated that active duty military members who are responding to a disaster might have access to additional benefits.
 Servicemembers can call the bank for more information.